jcefoli/.NETConfigSectionEncryption/README.md

 ## Live Demo
 I provided a numbered order of batch scripts and a sample web.config that will walk you through this entire exercise so you can try it on your own.
 Follow the steps below to see this in action!

-Note, since we're using the machine container, you are still able to encrypt/decrypt the file on the local computer.
+Note, since we're using the machine container, you will still be able to encrypt/decrypt the file on the local computer, even if you remove the key.
 It will not work on another computer until you import that same Key Container.

 1. Create a Key Container called "MyContainer"  by running ``/scripts/01_Create_KeyContainer.bat``
 2. Grant your local user permission to the Key Container by running ``/scripts/02_GrantLocalUserPermission.bat``